Najaf/Najaf/README.md

 * Timezone: JST (UTC+9) (can usually find a time to speak during US/EU work hours).

 ## ⚔️ Experience

+### Engineering Manager - Givery KK
+2023 - Present

+I manage a team of engineers in the product development organization of Givery, focusing on HRTech SaaS products.

 ### Consulting Technical Lead
-_September 2018 - Present - 4 years_
+_2018 - 2024 (4 years)_

 I plan work, build features, and consult for remote technical teams from my office in Sendai, Japan.
 Primarily using Rails but usually a mix of different technologies as required.
 Some recent and ongoing clients include: